miohtama/jquery-interdependencies/README.rst

 Introduction
 ---------------

-**jQuery Interdependencies** is a Javascript library to create rules for managing HTML form field interdependencies.
+**jQuery Interdependencies** is a Javascript library for creating rules for form field interdependencies.
-It is a helper library for building complex conditional forms where fields are shown and hidden depending on values in other fields.
+It is a helper library for building conditions telling when fields are shown and hidden based on the values of the other fields on the same form.

 Use simple Javascript based rules to express dependencies between different fields:

 .. image :: https://github.com/downloads/miohtama/jquery-interdependencies/interdependencies.png

+If this doesn't make sense `see the real-life example <http://miohtama.github.com/jquery-interdependencies/index.html>`_.

 Features
 ---------